 Digital Theater’s target markets include planetariums, science centers, themed attraction venues, and premium large-format theaters.
-Visit an E&S StarRider theater at the Adler Planetarium and Astronomy Museum in Chicago, the Exploration Place CyberDome Theater in Wichita, and the new Madame Tussaud’s in New York City’s Times Square.
+Visit an E and S StarRider theater at the Adler Planetarium and Astronomy Museum in Chicago, the Exploration Place CyberDome Theater in Wichita, and the new Madame Tussaud’s in New York City’s Times Square.

-Evans & Sutherland produces hardware and software to create highly realistic 3D images.
-A leader in visual simulation for over 30 years, E&S offers a full range of advanced image generation and display products designed to meet the most demanding military and commercial simulation and training requirements.
-In addition, E&S business units deliver state-of-the-art visualization solutions for land developers, digital theater systems for science centers and entertainment venues, and high-performance graphics systems for professional artists and animators.
-Visit the E&S Web site at http://www.es.com.
+Evans and Sutherland produces hardware and software to create highly realistic 3D images.
+A leader in visual simulation for over 30 years, E and S offers a full range of advanced image generation and display products designed to meet the most demanding military and commercial simulation and training requirements.
+In addition, E and S business units deliver state-of-the-art visualization solutions for land developers, digital theater systems for science centers and entertainment venues, and high-performance graphics systems for professional artists and animators.
+Visit the E and S Web site at http://www.es.com.

 Executive Producer – Terence Murtagh

-Creative Directors – Michael Daut, Evans & Sutherland, Ross Cibella, Century III
+Creative Directors – Michael Daut, Evans and Sutherland, Ross Cibella, Century III